-The campaign advocates for equal media representation for women.
+This Adidas campaign advocates for equal media representation for women.
 It is about removing stereotypes and addressing inequality for female athletes.
-This campaign came as a breath of fresh air in the world of sports commercials that is filled with testosterone.
+And it came as a breath of fresh air in the world of sports commercials that is filled with testosterone.

 To celebrate International Women's Day in 2020, Adidas partnered with IFund Women to create opportunity and visibility for women in the sports industry.

 They have selected 10 women from across the globe to inspire other women to bring sports into their lives.
 Way to go, Adidas!